BerkeleyTrue/redux-epic/docs/api/README.md

 Ensures all the stores are populated before running React's renderToString internally.
-This will end the actions$ observable and wait for all of the sagas to complete.
+This will end the actions$ observable and wait for all of the epics to complete.

 ```js
 renderToString(Component: ReactComponent, epicMiddleware: EpicMiddleware) => Observable[String]